Who are We?

 Mission

-Malibu Foundation is committed to the long-term rebuilding of areas affected by climate driven disasters including the January 2025 Los Angeles County Wildfires and the Woolsey Fire.
-Our goal is to ensure climate resilient communities that are sustainable.
-To achieve this, we coordinate with organizations in the public sector that provide economic development, emotional support, and advocacy to help us leverage our impact.
+The Malibu Foundation is committed to the long-term rebuilding of areas affected by climate driven disasters, including the Palisades and Woolsey Fires.
+Our goal is to ensure that Los Angeles is a place where people can live safely and sustainably.
+To achieve this, we coordinate with both the public and private sectors to achieve a wide range of environmental impacts, focusing on urban greening and community preparedness.

 PHASE I: RELIEF